 In a fifth floor Chelsea walk-up, Isora Bailey leads a small high school where young people learn how to imagine, investigate, innovate, and influence.

 The NYC iSchool just celebrated their eighth graduating class–and they stay in touch.
 “Our alumni are motivated, curious people who can advocate for causes they care about,” said Bailey.

 Every quarter, students engage in a challenge-based module that results in a product valuable to the community.
 For an econ module, students stand up a restaurant.
 A module on climate justice looked the historical causes of devastation in Puerto Rico.
 Another module considered the economic supply chain of t-shirts (inspired by the Planet Money T-shirt project).
 By graduation, students have completed 16 challenges.

 Across the curriculum, “there’s a lot of writing with purpose,” said Michelle Leimsider, founding faculty member and assistant principal.
 “We focus more on skills than content,” she added.
-Everywhere you look, students are readying and writing.
+Everywhere you look, students are reading and writing.
 (My favorite example is the hallway reading nook with a faux fireplace (above image).

 The 465-student school is diverse by design.
 At least 60% of its incoming freshmen will live in or near poverty.
 “We’re stronger the more diverse we are,” said Bailey.

 Students reading and discussing Tony Kushner’s “Angels in America.”

 Students at iSchool choose an area of focus that includes a sequence of courses, a couple college level courses and a senior project.
 The opportunity to develop a focus provides learners with the ability to dive deeply into topics of interest while developing skills that prepare them for college and careers.